TotalVerb/SExpressions.jl/README.md

 This is not fast either.
 This package is not intended for huge files containing s-expressions.

 In lisp tradition, this package heavily relies on recursion.
-Of course, this means that you can probably break it with a stack overflow if you use it on very large data.
-It's also not super fast.
+Of course, this means that you can probably break it with a stack overflow if you use it on very large data. **It’s also not fast!** Buyer beware!

-Code minimalism is an important aim.

 ## FAQ